DigiKris/WorkLogTimer/README.md

 1. Timer for work and break.
 2. Log.
 3. Settings for minimize to tray on close and start with Windows.
+4. Automatic navigation on timer end.
+5. Quotes or motivational messages on timer finish.

 ## Author
 **DigiKris**